Charlene-Bx/Cypress_instagram_bot/README.md

 All tests are in /integrations/InstaBot.spec.js

 ## TO DO
-The commands 'FindLikeButton'
+For the moment wed can just likes 7 posts.
-For the moment i'm stuck because i can't retreive a concrete array of all "Likes" buttons, so...
-The bot are not really a bot.
+The error 'ResizeObserver loop limit exceeded' made often fail the test at the begining
 ## Instagram don't like bots so, probally this simple one will have a small life duration